rJunx/NEWS_push_project/README.md

     window.addEventListener('scroll', () => this.handleScroll());
   }
 ```

 ***

 # SOA (Service Oriented Architrcture)

+## SOA Desgin Pattern
-#### All service interfaces should be designed for both internal and external users
+- All service interfaces should be designed for both internal and external users

 ```
 Benefit:
 Isolation - language / technology / tools /